-"Parental involvement laws and teenagers abortions and fertility.
-Evidence from Spain"
+"Parental Involvement in Abortion Decisions and Teenager Responses: Evidence from Spain"

-Abstract: This paper analyzes the effects of increasing abortion costs for minors on their behaviors, in particular, their abortions, sexual behavior, and births.
-We do so by exploiting a 2015 change in parental involvement (PI) laws in Spain, and rich population-level data on abortions and births.
-First, since the law change affected only minors, we document a decrease in 17-yearsold abortions by using a difference-in-difference with the 17-years-old being the treated group, and the 18-years-old being the control.
-Moreover, using bunching methods, we show evidence of temporal displacement: some 17-years-old, who could wait until they turn 18 to abort to avoid involving their parents, did so.
-Second, we analyze how the decrease in abortions may influence related behaviors: sexual behavior and births.
-Our evidence suggests that some minors act "rationally" and internalize the PI cost increase: they modify their sexual behaviors to avoid getting pregnant before turning 18.
-This is shown by a permanent shift on the number of abortions at age 18 after removing the temporal displacement abortions.
-Finally, among women giving birth, the number of those who were pregnant at 17 increases relative to those who were pregnant at 18.
-This paper, thus, suggests that in high-stake decisions such as abortion and fertility, minors respond to PI laws.
+Abstract: This paper analyzes the effects of abortion costs for minors on abortions, sexual behavior, and births.
+We exploit a 2015 change in parental involvement (PI) laws in Spain as a natural experiment in costs, together with rich population-level data on abortions and births.
+Using the exact date of teenager birth, we first document a decrease in abortions by 17-yearsolds using a difference-in-difference comparison with 18-years-olds, consistent with the law that targeted Spanish minors.
+Using bunching methods from the Public Finance literature, we show evidence of temporal displacement.
+Some 17-years-old delayed their abortion and waited until they turned 18 and thereby avoided involving their parents.
+Second, we consider how the law change may have influenced health-related behaviors, finding implicitly that sexual behaviors changed so as to reduce the likelihood of becoming pregnant before turning 18 (and thereby internalized the cost of parental involvement).
+This is seen in the permanent shift in the number of abortions at age 18 that exists after removing the temporal displacement abortions around the age 18 threshold and an increase in the number of births to mothers who were pregnant at age 17.
+This paper finds that an important dimension of risky youth behavior responds to incentives contained in parental notification laws.